Stoupy51/LifeSteal/README.md

 - ⬆️ Maximum heart limit is set to 20 hearts
 - 💝 Maximum hearts by consuming is set to 20 hearts (if lower than maximum hearts, additional hearts only obtainable through kills)
 - ⬇️ Minimum heart limit is set to 0 hearts
-- 💀 Players lose a heart upon death (whether killed by another player or from natural causes)
+- 💀 Players lose a heart when dying from natural causes (enabled)
+- 🎁 Hearts drop at death location when dying from natural causes (enabled)
 - ➗ Half hearts mode is disabled (hearts are tracked in whole numbers)
 - 🚫 Players are banned when falling below the minimum heart limit
 - 👻 Spectator instead of ban is disabled (players are banned, not moved to spectator mode)